ameya123ch/MAVEN-TOYS-DATA-ANALYSIS/README.md

 .
 How much money is tied up in inventory at the toy stores?
 How long will it last?

-Please go through the report which I have shared, I have drawn few insights to answer above questions.
+Please go through the report which I have shared, I have drawn few insights to answer the above questions.

 Tools used